N0rthernL1ghts/docker-env-secrets/README.md

 source /usr/local/lib/load-env /run/secrets_normalized
 your-service --your-flags
 ```

-### Important
-For this to work, you need to make all your core services dependent of init-docker-secrets service.

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.